make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

     less than the modulus ($10$).
   - Also, we should avoid $0$
     because it just loops forever.
-- The values that we use in our game will be much larger than the ones shown here.
+- The LCG constants that we use in our game will be much larger than the ones shown here.
 - We want to generate a sequence that looks random